dfe-analytical-services/dfeR/.github/CONTRIBUTING.md

 Once you've incremented the version number, it'll offer to perform a commit on your behalf.
 As this happens it will add an update to `NEWS.md`, which acts as the changelog for the package.
 Make sure this is updated correctly and then push to GitHub.

-Once the version has been updated and pushed, create a new GitHub release version.
+Once the version has been updated and pushed, and is accepted and working on CRAN create a new GitHub release version.

+In case it's useful, we documented some of the initial CRAN release process and tweaks in https://github.com/dfe-analytical-services/dfeR/pull/103.

 ### Lifecyles